rklaehn/persistentsummary/README.md

 ## Limitations

-Because of the dependency on the google guava library, this library will not work on scala.js.
+- Because of the dependency on the google guava library, this library will not work on scala.js.
+- Summaries are added to tree nodes using a guava cache with weak keys.
+There is some overhead over having the summary as a simple field of the tree node.
+For complex summaries, this won't matter much.
+But for simple summaries such as in the sum example above, it might be better to just recalculate the sum from scratch.

 ## Alternatives